migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/CustomTypes.md

-In addition to modifying the behavior of a built-in type, you might want to surface properties that would allow users to customize your type from the Godot editor, or expose methods that can be invoked by users from either other programming languages, like GDScript or C#, and you might want to [surface signals](Signals) that your object emits that can be wired up externally.
+In addition to modifying the behavior of a built-in type, you might want to surface properties that would allow users to customize your type from the Godot editor, or expose methods that can be invoked by users from either other programming languages, like GDScript or C#, and you might want to surface
+<doc:Signals> that your object emits that can be wired up externally.

 ```swift
 class SwiftSprite: Sprite2D {